Slowvan7/Scarlet-Cosmological-Framework/Appendix_K_Growth_Structure_Torsional_Damping.md

 ### K.1 Growth of Cosmic Structure

 Scarlet 2.0 modifies late-time structure formation through a torsional damping term acting on the growth of linear matter perturbations.
-This effect is negligible in the early universe (Appendix I) but becomes dynamically relevant once the spacetime fabric exits its linear elastic regime.
+This effect is negligible in the early universe (Appendix I) but becomes dynamically relevant once the space fabric exits its linear elastic regime.

 #### Modified Growth Equation